Gravitating vortices with positive curvature: A priori estimates and Closedness

 \subsection{Construction of the limit solution}

 We are now ready to prove that the sequence constructed in Lemma \ref{lem:CGamm} converges to a smooth solution of the Riemannian gravitating vortex equations.
 Note that the points $p_j$ move to $p_{j,n}'=\sigma_n^{-1} (p_j)$.
-Recall our notation $D_\infty'$ before the appearance of Equation \eqref{limit-Green-function}.
+Recall our notation $D_\infty'$ introduced right before Equation \eqref{limit-Green-function}.

 \begin{proposition} The sequence $(g_n',\eta_n',\Phi_n') = \sigma_n^*(g_n,\eta_n,\Phi_n)$ converges (up to taking a subsequence) as $n \to \infty$ in $C^{1,\beta}$ sense to a smooth solution $(g_\infty',\eta_\infty',\Phi_\infty')$ of \eqref{eq:RGV} on $(S^2,D_\infty')$, with coupling constant $\alpha$ and symmetry breaking parameter $\tau$. \end{proposition}